 Luckily, there are a few ways you can prevent valuable employees (especially managers) from leaving without warning (as you can read below).

 Employees (regardless of rank) must feel they matter to the organization.
 If they’re easily replaceable, there won’t be any loyalty towards the brand or the company, and the results will showcase this lack of interest.

 The easiest way to show appreciation is with a raise or bonuses, but money doesn’t always solve the problem.
 In fact, while financial rewards are important, there is a threshold after which money is no longer effective for motivation.

 People need to be seen and understood as individuals.
 This requires a bit more attention to detail from your part, as the employer.
 It means learning about their personalities, favorite things, hobbies, family life, and more.

-As such, while it may not look like much, custom gifts are a fantastic way to show your appreciation.
+As such, while it may not look like much, corporate gift box, custom gifts are a fantastic way to show your appreciation.
 For instance, any of these gifts are great for managers, as long as you select the right one for the right person.

 Be Considerate of Their Background

 As the generations change, companies must adapt to a new type of worker – the millennial.
 Sadly, these young adults don’t have a great reputation when it comes to their work ethic or loyalty towards the company, but it’s all a matter of approach.

 Millennials and younger generations are loyal to their principles and see the world differently due to their relationship with technology.
 As such, it’s less likely to see them invest time and energy in a brand that’s not aligned to their beliefs.